diogo-rossi/dataparsers/src/dataparsers/__init__.md

     Printing `args`:
     Args(foo='test', bar=12)

-## Interactive parse and modify existing parsers
+## Interactive parse, modify parsers and partial parsing

 It is possible to pass arguments in code, in the same way as the original `parse_args()` method::